Design 4-color knit sweater offline

 |Separation of files||You can create separate files / designs, maximum number of colors is 4 in the whole sweater (Front + back + sleeves).|

-- When doing a design / pattern with lots of small and repeating elements (e.g. scandinavian style sweater) it is recommended to insert a single element and then copy the element, or use the tile/repeat function in the Online Designer.
+- When doing a design / pattern with lots of small and repeating elements (e.g. scandinavian style sweater), we recommend to insert a single element and then copy the element, or use the tile/repeat function in the Online Designer.
 If you want more spacing between tiles, add space to the single elements.

 This image / logo seems to have 4 colors: background grey, shield white, letters and frame blue, stripes red.